 So, what does it really do?

 Basically V-NAND allows Samsung to stack layers of transistors on top of each other in a vertical, real cool Z-axis dimension; instead of spreading everything out like peanut butter on a carpet –which takes up more space and costs more money to produce.
 That’s so smart and innovative, right?
-Just like how people have done that concept to build tall, economical apartments approx 63 years before. sarcasm alert.
+Just like how people have done that concept to build tall, economical apartments approx 63 years before /s.
 But hey, it’s more difficult thus revolutionary when it comes to modern technology.
 Watch this video about V-NAND made by Samsung if you want a cool visual explanation.

 Now besides the jump from TLC/MLC NAND to V-NAND, the fundamentals of 850 Pro are indeed the same as its siblings 840 and 840 EVO: triple-core MEX controller, SATA III interface.

 However you can bet that the firmware are more carefully developed to push the new technology to the edges.
 For example, the 850 Pro comes with 10-year warranty simply because Samsung is very confident of the drive’s endurance which exceeds 150TB worth of data written to the drive in its entire lifetime (or 80GB per day for five consecutive years).
 Samsung also brags that during internal tests, the 850 Pro was still going strong and happy even after 8,000TB writes –not 8TB, not 80TB, not even 800TB but over 9000..oh…8000TB (damn it, so close!).
 Still, that is super impressive.

 Another great benefit from 3D NAND is data and power efficiency.

 Because the platform is now structured vertically, packets can be delivered and retrieved quicker and at a more consistent interval.
 And also because of that, power consumption has been reduced to a mere 3W during taxing reads or writes.